Biglerville, Pennsylvania

 Biglerville is a borough in Adams County, Pennsylvania, United States.
 The population was 1,225 at the 2020 census.
 The National Apple Museum is located on West Hanover St. in Biglerville.
 The borough is home to Biglerville High School.

 History

 Originally named Middletown, it was renamed Biglerville in 1903 after William Bigler, the 12th Governor of Pennsylvania.
 The Thomas Brothers Store was added to the National Register of Historic Places in 2008.
+The National Apple Harvest Festival takes place in Biglerville on an annual basis.